 For example, the invention of synthetic ammonia by Haber and Bosch led not only to new types of agricultural fertiliser but also to new ways of manufacturing explosives.
 Ammonia formed part of a reactive pathway that resulted in nitrates as used in First World War bombs.
 Military historians have suggested that, were it not for the Haber-Bosch process, Germany would have run out of explosives after just one or two years of warfare.
 Additional years of battlefield carnage could have been avoided.

 Fritz Haber had a different idea in mind, in his quest for the First World War to end quickly, this time via decisive battleground victories for Germany.
-Using the same set of outstanding skills in chemistry that enabled the synthesis of ammonia, Haber led teams to produce and then deploy poisonous chemical gases – including chlorine, phosgene, and mustard gas.
+Using the same set of outstanding skills in chemistry that had enabled the synthesis of ammonia, Haber led teams to produce and then deploy poisonous chemical gases – including chlorine, phosgene, and mustard gas.
 But rather than shortening the war, they escalated the level of inhuman cruelty.

 There was no similar overt sinister intention behind any of the “green revolution” work undertaken by Norman Borlaug.
 Instead, the question that deserves attention is the extent of the risks in the wide adoption of a crop monoculture.
 A single crop that grows well in a range of types of land may become planted in place of a large number of other variants.
 However, if that crop falls prey to a fast-spreading pathogen that is particularly deadly to this new crop, devastation may follow.

+Here’s an example.
 The terrible tragedy of the potato famine in Ireland in the late 1840s was due to the exclusive adoption of one variety of the crop, known as the lumper.
 Although the lumper had the advantage of low cost, and could thrive in the wet climate of Ireland, it turned out to be particularly vulnerable to an airborne fungal potato blight.
 Lacking any resistance to the blight, potatoes all over the country turned into an inedible black pulp.
 Mass starvation ensued.
 In a few short years, the population of Ireland declined by around 25%.

 In more recent times, fungal pathogens with names such as “wheat leaf rust” and “southern corn leaf blight” have laid waste to large areas of farmland planted with monocultures of wheat or corn.